The State of Connecticut links to executive, legislative and judicial branch Web sites. For more links, try FindLaw.

 Note on Regulations: Connecticut regulations use the same numbers as the Connecticut statute they are promulgated under.
 In other words, all the regs under §4-3 of the Connecticut General Statutes are in §4-3 of the Regulations of Connecticut State Agencies.

 Dockets / Case Information: The Connecticut court system posts free online "Look-ups" for searching and retrieving docket sheets and case information.
-Court PC of Connecticut is a commercial service that provides information on civil cases back to 1985, criminal cases back to 1991, as well as features not available in the free search.
+Court PC of Connecticut is a commercial service, including cases that have been removed from the free search back to 1985 for civil cases, back to 1991 for criminal cases.
 See the Docket Sheets entry for more commercial services.

 The Law and Legislative Reference division of the Connecticut State Library (860-757-6590) can provide copies of case files (i.e. "Records and Briefs") from the Connecticut Supreme and Appellate Courts.